 These images can be used to determine if you have injured or unhealthy tissue within your body.

-A PET scan is an imaging exam that’s used to diagnose diseases or issues by how the body is functioning.
+A PET scan is an imaging exam that’s used to diagnose diseases or issues by looking at how the body is functioning.

-It uses a special dye with radioactive tracers to help the machine capture changes in how the body is working, such as how it absorbs sugar or how the brain is functioning.
+It uses a special dye with radioactive tracers to help the machine capture changes in how the body’s working, such as how it absorbs sugar or how the brain’s functioning.

 A PET scan is usually performed to: